Dunure Castle: Demise

 The castle's demise began in the mid-17th century.
 By 1694, the castle was described as "wholly ruined".
 It is not clear whether this can be linked to the Civil War period, although local tradition suggests that Dunure had been burnt and/or blown up.
-A major collapse of the southeastern part of the keep could perhaps be linked to such activity.
+A major collapse of the south-eastern part of the keep could perhaps be linked to such activity.
 Recovery of building materials for the construction of the Cromwellian citadel in Ayr may also account for its ruination, as occurred at Ardrossan Castle.
 Much evidence exists for the systematic dismantling of the structure for recoverable building materials including the orderly removal of slates, stone, and glass.
 The windows were dismantled and comprehensively stripped of their lead.
 Remains of a localised fire and associated deposits of coal suggested that smelting of the lead took place within the room.
 Those dismantling the castle seem to have occupied part of the structure during their work.

 The ruin subsequently saw periodic robbing of its sandstone dressings.
 A range of castle buildings to the south of Area 4 remained in occupation until c.
 1860.
 Census records and reuse of some rooms demonstrate that some of the occupants were fishermen.
 A large midden of mussel shell gave evidence for the baiting of cod lines.
 Domestic refuse of the later 18th and early to mid-19th century was also recovered.
 The only relatively late recorded military action at Dunure consists of a short siege in 1570.
 A Civil War action or slighting is a further possibility, although the castle may have been abandoned by that time.
 The route of a stone-lined water course was located at the south end of the trench as it ran into the entrance of the Area 4 kitchen range.
 Groundworks to the south of the ruins located a further, well preserved section of the same water course.